Sara1-ga/nextflow-io.training/docs/hello_nextflow/02_hello_channels.it.md

   We are temporarily switching back to hardcoded strings instead of using a CLI parameter for the sake of readability.
 We'll go back to using CLI parameters once we've covered what's happening at the level of the channel.

-Nel blocco del flusso di lavoro, aggiungi il codice della factory del canale:
+Nel blocco del workflow, aggiungi il codice della factory del canale:

 _Prima:_